wrp/bmlai/5.1/README.md

 To summarize the results:
 'Carry out & Take away' coupons are the most likely to be accepted, while `Bar` coupons are least likely.
-Coupons at cheap restaurants are likely to be used, as are coupons which will expire in the next day.
+Coupons at cheap restaurants are likely to be accepted, as are coupons which will expire in the next day.
-When the weather is sunny, coupons are more likely to be used, and drivers that have a friend as a passenger are more likely to use their coupons.
+When the weather is sunny, coupons are more likely to be accepted, and drivers that have a friend as a passenger are more likely to accept their coupons.